Things To Do

 Tips on cultural norms and respectful behavior

-Always ask for permission before taking photos of people, particularly in local villages.
+Always ask permission before taking photos of people or private spaces; some areas require local guides' approval.

 Safety Guide